 When the storm has passed, make sure the system is safe before starting up your heating and air conditioning system.
 First, verify there are no signals of damage and clean any debris from around the system.
 Try to evaluate and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 866-397-3787 for an equipment inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into the system or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all year long.